mesosphere/playa-mesos/README.md

 [Playa Mesos][8] helps you quickly create [Apache Mesos][1] test environments.
-This project relies on [VirtualBox][5], [Vagrant][6], and an Ubuntu box image which has Mesos pre-installed.
+This project relies on [VirtualBox][5], [Vagrant][6], and an Ubuntu box image which has Mesos and [Marathon][2] pre-installed.
 The box image is downloadable for your convenience, but it can also be built from source using [Packer][9].

 ## Requirements